 - 5.14 Figure 3 lists the baseline contribution rates for flats and houses and for each type of school.
 The baseline contribution rates only relate to permanent extensions which are likely to be the required solution in the majority of cases.
 They have been carried over from Revised SG10: Education and New Development.
 All the baseline rates are index-linked to the BCIS 'General Building Cost Index' and are updated by the Council in April in each year using this index.
-You can find the current indexed rates on the Council's website.
+You can find the current indexed rates in Appendix 4.
 Please refer to the current indexed rates, not the baseline contribution rates, for the standard changes in relation to education provision.
-Further guidance on indexation is given in paragraphs 7.12-7.14. - 5.15 The baseline contribution rates were derived using the following formula:
+Further guidance on indexation is given in paragraphs 7.10-7.13. - 5.15 The baseline contribution rates were derived using the following formula: